einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 TODO: square-limit-shades-level-5.png

-Which is a pretty good replica of Escher’s Square Limit, to a depth of 5.
+Which is a pretty good replica of Escher's Square Limit, to a depth of 5.

-The complete code is here.
+The complete code is [here](https://github.com/einarwh/funfish).

 Update: I have also written a version using Fable and SAFE that I use for presentations.
-You can find it here.
+You can find it [here](https://github.com/einarwh/safe-fish).